With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 Liver

 Located in the right hypochondrium.
-As a rule, the liver of people with hepatitis, alcohol abuse, and malaria is more susceptible to damage.
+As a rule, the liver of people who suffer from hepatitis, abuse alcohol, or have had malaria is more susceptible to damage.
 All these conditions lead to its enlargement and overstretching of the capsule.
-As a result of trauma - "where it is weak, there it breaks."
-With liver injury, blood flows into the abdominal cavity.
-Along with blood, bile also gets there, which provokes the development of biliary peritonitis later.
-Pain, shock and internal bleeding predominate.
-Development of subcapsular hematoma with subsequent rupture is possible.
+As a result of injury - “where it is weak, it breaks.”
+When the liver is injured, blood leaks into the abdominal cavity.
+Along with blood, bile also gets there, which provokes the development of biliary peritonitis subsequently.
+Pain syndrome, shock and internal bleeding predominate.
+The development of a subcapsular hematoma with subsequent rupture is possible.

-Injury to the kidney can result from quite severe exposure.
-Bleeding can be accompanied by severe back pain and shock.
-A characteristic sign may be gross hematuria - red staining of urine.
-In the presence of an oncological process, long-term chronic blood loss is possible, leading to the development of severe anemia.
+Kidney injury can occur from fairly strong impacts.
+Bleeding may be accompanied by severe lower back pain and shock.
+A characteristic feature There may be gross hematuria - red coloration of urine.
+In the presence of an oncological process, prolonged chronic blood loss is possible, leading to the development of severe anemia.

 Lungs

 Pulmonary hemorrhage is also parenchymal.
-It can be caused by trauma, cancer, tuberculosis.
-May be clinically manifested by respiratory failure.
-Blood can collect in the pleural space, thereby compressing the lung.
+It can be caused by trauma, oncology, tuberculosis.
+Clinically may manifest respiratory failure.
+Blood may accumulate in pleural cavity, thereby compressing the lung.

 Hemoptysis is one of the signs of pulmonary hemorrhage